apioo/psx/README.md

 ## Installation

-To install the full stack framework you can install the sample project which setups a basic PSX project with a sample API.
+To install the full stack framework you can install the sample project which creates a basic PSX project with a sample API.

     php composer.phar create-project psx/sample .